-Recent Developments.
+Other Developments.
 On May 9, 2012, the Governor of Delaware and DEMEC, on behalf of its member municipalities, entered into a Memorandum of Understanding.
-The Memorandum of Understanding provides that each of the member municipalities, among other things, will (i) reduce its electric rates by ten percent (10%) by January 1, 2015, (ii) provide for an economic development rate to incentivize job creation and (iii) limit the annual transfer of revenues from the municipal electric utility to the municipality's general fund to the amount transferred in 2012 for the five-year period beginning in fiscal year 2012.
+The Memorandum of Understanding provided that each of the member municipalities, among other things, would (i) reduce its electric rates by ten percent (10%) by January 1, 2015, (ii) provide for an economic development rate to incentivize job creation and (iii) limit the annual transfer of revenues from the municipal electric utility to the municipality's general fund to the amount transferred in 2012 for the five-year period beginning in fiscal year 2012.
 In exchange, the Governor of Delaware agreed to actively oppose any legislative initiative providing for retail choice for customers within the boundaries of the municipalities.
-The Memorandum of Understanding has recently terminated in accordance with its terms.
+The Memorandum of Understanding terminated in 2017 in accordance with its terms.

 On August 18, 2017, Governor John Carney of Delaware signed Executive Order 13 establishing the Offshore Wind Power Working Group (the "Working Group").
-The Working Group will study and identify ways that Delaware can participate in developing and benefitting from offshore wind power and make recommendations for Delaware to move forward in offshore wind power development.
+The Working Group was convened to study and identify ways that Delaware can participate in developing and benefitting from offshore wind power and make recommendations for Delaware to move forward in offshore wind power development.
+The Working Group presented its report to Governor Carney on June 29, 2018, which included the Working Group's December 15, 2017 memorandum and a further set of revised recommendations.